-Upon completion of this offering, we will have 8,390,973 shares of common stock and no shares of preferred stock outstanding, assuming the underwriters do not exercise their over-allotment option.
-Of these shares of common stock, the shares being sold in this offering will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 as described below.
-Of the remaining shares of common stock held by our existing stockholders upon completion of this offering, approximately 6,480,484 shares will be subject to the volume limitations and other restrictions of Rule 144 as described below.
+Upon completion of this offering, we will have 8,391,172 shares of common stock and no shares of preferred stock outstanding, assuming the underwriters do not exercise their over-allotment option.
+Of these shares of common stock, the shares being sold in this offering will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 as described below.
 Of the remaining shares of common stock held by our existing stockholders upon completion of this offering, approximately 6,480,484 shares will be "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rule 144 and 701 under the Securities Act, which rules are summarized below.
 Included in these restricted shares are approximately 4,752,499 shares of common stock held by our existing stockholders, which upon completion of this offering will be available for sale in the public market after the expiration of the lock-up agreements described in "Underwriting" and under the heading "Lock Up Agreements" below, taking into account the provisions of Rules 144 and 701 under the Securities Act.
 We do not have any outstanding obligations to register any shares of capital stock.